NethServer/docs/administrator-manual/en/accounts.rst

 Users
 =====

-A system user is required to access many services provided by
-|product| (email, shared folders, etc..).

-Each user is characterized by a pair of credentials (user and password).
 A newly created user account remains locked until it has set a password.
-A blocked user can not use the services of servers that require authentication.
+Disabled users are denied access to system services.

 When creating a user, following fields are mandatory:

-* Username
+* User name
 * Full name (name and surname)

 A user can be added to one or more group from the :guilabel:`Users` page or from the :guilabel:`Groups` one.

-Sometimes you need to block user's access to service without deleting the account.
-This behavior can be achieved using the :guilabel:`Lock` and :guilabel:`Unlock` buttons.
+Sometimes you need to block user's access to services without deleting the account.
+This can be achieved using the :guilabel:`Lock` and :guilabel:`Unlock` actions.

 .. note:: When a user is deleted, all user data will be also deleted.